ORESoftware/testing/README.md

 On MacOS, it takes 500ms.
 On Ubuntu, it takes 39,480ms, almost 100x worse performance.

-The library that's experience the massive perf difference is located here: https://github.com/ORESoftware/live-mutex
+The library that's experiencing the massive perf difference is located here: https://github.com/ORESoftware/live-mutex